Friday, October 31, 2008

 As we dropped elevation, we got into some great breakable death crust skiing.
 Good stuff with the full mountaineering pack on.
 We got to Garibaldi lake safely, and then skated miles across the lake.
 Eventually we reached the Battleship islands and it was time to start dropping elevation back down to the nearest trail head.
 We got through some 3000 vert of sketchy iced out trail skiing without incident, and we were soon at the trail head.

-.
+At first I thought the car was a VW Beetle, but I was mistaken.
 It was a 2 cylinder Citroen of French make, imported from Japan, driven by a Slovenian ex-pat.
 The man behind the wheel was incredibly generous, driving me the full 45 km's to Squamish, and then an additional 30 minutes up the Diamond head road to my Jeep.
 I was very thankful!

 Another hour of driving brought me back to Jim and the gear.
 We threw everything in the Jeep, gave each other a congratulatory hand shakes, and set off to Whistler to find a shower, beer & a non dehydrated meal.
 Before long we were planning our next objective, the Spearhead Traverse.